Halle Berry Posts Tribute To Prince On Instagram

 As those who have followed Halle’s career know, the actress was awarded Best Actress in a Motion Picture for her role in the film titled Frankie & Alice during the 42nd NAACP Image Awards.
 When she received the award, Berry pointed out that it wasn’t just winning an Image Award that had her head spinning, it was being presented the award by none other than Prince himself.

-“I’ve only loved him my whole life.”
-The star-struck actress admitted as she clutched the award in her hand.
-“So, thank you Prince for honoring me tonight.”
+“I’ve only loved him my whole life,” the star-struck actress admitted as she clutched the award in her hand before adding, “so, thank you Prince for honoring me tonight.”

 During her acceptance speech, Halle also thanked NAACP for “putting the wind beneath her wings” and making it possible for a “little black girl” to grow up to have the Hollywood career she has today.
 She reflected for a few moments on how when she was a child there wasn’t really a place in Hollywood for individuals of color – especially not women.

-While it is unclear whether Berry took the photo she used to pay tribute to Prince on her Instagram herself, many of the individuals in the comment section assumed she did and praised her for taking such a fantastic photo.
+While it is unclear whether or not Berry took the photo she used to pay tribute to Prince on her Instagram herself, many of the individuals in the comment section assumed she did and praised her for taking such a fantastic photo.